pbuendia/snakemake-workflows/bwa_samtools/README.md

-# Skeleton for the Snakemake tutorial
+# BWA-Samtools Snakemake tutorial

-This repository hosts the skeleton code needed for the [Snakemake tutorial](http://snakemake.readthedocs.io/en/latest/tutorial).
+This repository hosts the code needed for the [Snakemake tutorial](http://snakemake.readthedocs.io/en/latest/tutorial).